|

 revolution999 - the final instalment

 In June 1968, John Lennon and Yoko Ono produced the landmark 8.13 audio collage revolution 9 for The Beatles’ White Album.
 Considered by many as the worst thing the Beatles ever issued on vinyl and by others as at least forty years ahead of its time, Lennon described it in interview as “an unconscious picture of what I actually think will happen when revolution happens … it’s just like a drawing of revolution”.
-Across Liverpool in 2007 we notice Revolution Scooters on Aigburth Road, Smoothie Revolution on Leece Street, Urban Revolution in Wavertree and of course Revolution itself on Wood Street and nine years ago, JMU and FACT organised the revolution98 programme of events and exhibitions as part of the 9th ISEA. revolution999 is a two-part audio work comprising 999 uses of the word revolution in post-revolution 9 music.
+Across Liverpool in 2007 we notice Revolution Scooters on Aigburth Road, Smoothie Revolution on Leece Street, Urban Revolution in Wavertree and of course Revolution itself on Wood Street and nine years ago, JMU and FACT organised the revolution98 programme of events and exhibitions as part of the 9th ISEA. revolution999 would be a two-part audio work comprising 999 uses of the word revolution in post-revolution 9 music.
 It explores the continual appeal of the word; the aesthetics and language of revolution as opposed to the direct action itself.

 Top ten uses of the word: Beatles/John Lennon/Yoko Ono/Ringo Starr Guided By Voices Crass, Chumbawamba, Conflict Pantera DJ Vadim & Sarah Jones Public Enemy U2 Last Poets Jamiroquai Redskins Top ten surprises: